 Can I Use Ground Spices Instead of Whole Spices?

 Absolutely!
-Ground spices are a convenient option and blend easily into the syrup.
-However, they can leave behind a residue, which might affect the texture.
-To ensure a smooth consistency, it’s essential to strain the syrup through a fine-mesh strainer after cooking.
-This step removes any undissolved spice particles, leaving you with a silky gingerbread syrup recipe.
+Ground spices are a convenient option as they blend easily into the syrup.
+However, they can sometimes leave behind a slight residue, which may affect the texture.
+To ensure a perfectly smooth consistency, it’s important to strain the syrup through a fine-mesh strainer after cooking.
+This simple yet crucial step helps remove any undissolved spice particles, leaving you with a silky and well-balanced gingerbread syrup.

 How Long Does Homemade Gingerbread Syrup Last?